Jason231-ctrl/CSE412/README.md

 This is working node app using the start/board frontend templates.
 It also includes a working API for the player DB table.

-Uses local postgresql environment, using user postgres, with an env password (so PG_ROOT env variable with postgres user must be used with local postgres db must be set).

 ### Setting up local project
 Once the database dump is finished, set your environment up using:
 ```bash